 To read the full Community Health Needs Assessment Action Plan:

 The Mayo Regional Hospital facility provides what most would describe as “core critical access” services, including emergency care, inpatient care, obstetrics, swing bed services, special care, inpatient and outpatient rehabilitation, diagnostic radiology and laboratory, inpatient and outpatient surgery, and ancillary support services.
 Also on the main campus are several specialty practices, including Mayo Orthopedics, Mayo Women’s Health, Mayo Surgical Associates, Mayo Podiatry, Mayo ENT, Mayo Urology, and Mayo Oncology.
 The main base of Mayo’s EMS service is also located adjacent to the main campus with satellite locations in Dexter and Corinth.

-Mayo Regional Hospital also operates five rural health clinics throughout our region located in Dover-Foxcroft, Milo, Guilford, Dexter, and Corinth.
+Mayo Regional Hospital Rural Health Clinics are located throughout our region in Dover-Foxcroft, Milo, Dexter, and Corinth.
 They employ 17 primary care providers and see about 50,000 primary care visits per year.
 In addition, the hospital operates a Psychiatry and Counseling Center in Dover-Foxcroft which provides adult psychiatry, child psychiatry, substance abuse, and counseling services.